Guðmundur Ingi Kristinsson

 Guðmundur Ingi Kristinsson (born 14 July 1955) is an Icelandic politician from the People's Party.
 He was born in Reykjavík and has represented the Southwest constituency in the Althing, the Icelandic parliament, since 2017.
-He has served as the Minister of Education and Children's Affairs in the cabinet since March 23, 2025.
+He has served as the Minister of Education and Children's Affairs from March 2025 until January 2026, when he resigned due to health issues.
+He had been on sick leave since December 2025.